CadQuery/cadquery/doc/assy.rst

 :class:`~cadquery.Edge` and :meth:`~cadquery.Shape.geomType` is not ``"CIRCLE"``:
   Using :meth:`~cadquery.Mixin1D.tangentAt`

-By far the most common use case is to define an Axis constraint from a face.
+Using any other type of object will raise a :exc:`ValueError`.
+By far the most common use case is to define an Axis constraint from a :class:`~cadquery.Face`.

 .. cadquery::